 I am a lifelong artist.
 There has never been a time where I can remember not making stuff.
 I’m a teacher and a painter.
 I was born and raised in Kansas City, Kansas but live in Raytown, Missouri.

-Kreshaun McKinney is the Manager of Audience Engagement for the Nelson-Atkins Museum of Art.
+Kreshaun McKinney is the Director of Learning & Engagement for the Kemper Museum of Contemporary Art.
 Kreshaun has been appointed Ex-officio by the Honorable Mayor Quinton Lucas to the Kansas City Municipal Arts Commission.